Soorya-Rethin/website/_posts/blog/2025-05-14-hello-world.md

 This blog is probably going to have pages that are retroactively filled in.
 I wish I had build this up from a younger age, but here we go.

 ## What's going on?
-I just graduated from Cornell University, receiving my Ph.D in Applied and Engineering Physics.
+I just graduated from Cornell University in May 2025, receiving my Ph.D in Applied and Engineering Physics.
 My [thesis][dissertation] was titled "Distinguishability, Symmetry, and Energy Estimation".

 I will be joining the Global Technology Applied Research team at JPMorgan Chase starting in July.
 My wife and I will be moving to NYC, and I'm excited to finally live in a *major* city.